ACES: Using the Slurm Scheduler on Composable Resources

 Overview

-Instructor: Michael Dickens
+Instructor(s): Dr. Michael Dickens

-Time: Tuesday, February 13, 2024 — 1:30PM-4:00PM CT
+Time: Tuesday, January 20, 2026 — 1:30PM-4:00PM CT

 Location: Online using Zoom

-Prerequisites: Current ACCESS ID, basic Linux/Unix skills
+Prerequisite(s): Current ACCESS ID, basic Linux/Unix skills

 Introduction to using the Slurm scheduler on the ACES cluster, a composable accelerator testbed at Texas A&M University.
 Topics covered include multiple job scheduling approaches and job management tools.